Cupido (album): Tour

-In support of the album, Tini embarked on her third solo concert tour titled Tini Tour 2022.
-In was announced on November 11, 2021, the same day she released single "Bar".
-The tour started on May 20, 2022 at the Hipódromo de Palermo in Buenos Aires.
+In support of the album, Tini embarked on her third solo concert tour titled Tini Tour.
+It was announced on 11 November 2021, the same day she released single "Bar".
+The tour started on 20 May 2022, at the Hipódromo de Palermo in Buenos Aires and concluded on 5 November 2023, at The Novo in Los Angeles, California.
 The tickets for the show went on sale the same day she confirmed the tour and were sold out in minutes, and then she added four more concerts in a row on 24, 25, 26 and 27 March 2022, at the Hipódromo, that also sold out in minutes.
-The tour visited cities across Latin America and Europe.
-With this tour, Tini became the first female artist to ever sold out 6 Hipódromo de Palermo concerts, as well as the only Argentine artist to sold out a stadium after 20 years.
+The tour visited cities across Latin America, Europe and North America.
+With this tour, Tini became the first female artist to ever sell out 6 Hipódromo de Palermo concerts, as well as the only Argentine artist to sell out a stadium in 20 years.

 Critical reception

 Ingrid Farjado from Billboard said that "Tini is more honest and vulnerable than ever with the release of her fourth studio album, Cupido [...] beyond its musical component, Cupido serves as a personal introspection and encompasses the most profound feelings that Tini has gone through in recent years."
-Valentina Cardona from Fame praised Tini’s ability to blend in multiple genres, stating: "In this new era of self-growth, [Tini] fuses her excellent vocal talent and song composition with urban rhythms, pop, cumbia, and electronica, all while showcasing her essence."
-Pip Ellwood-Hughes from Entertainment Focus pointed out that Cupido "takes listeners on a journey through love and heartbreak and it features [...] songs that showcase Tini’s ability to fuse genres as well as showing off her voice."
+Valentina Cardona from Fame praised Tini's ability to blend in multiple genres, stating: "In this new era of self-growth, [Tini] fuses her excellent vocal talent and song composition with urban rhythms, pop, cumbia, and electronica, all while showcasing her essence."
+Pip Ellwood-Hughes from Entertainment Focus pointed out that Cupido "takes listeners on a journey through love and heartbreak and it features [...] songs that showcase Tini's ability to fuse genres as well as showing off her voice."

 Commercial performance

-Before even it was released, Cupido surpassed more than 4 billion streams globaly.
-Just five days after its release the album entered the ranking of the ten most listened to albums worldwide on Spotify Global chart, conquering the 2nd position.
-Cupido also debuted at number 28 on Promusicae Spanish chart, and three days later climbed at top ten reaching the 5th postition.
+Before even it was released, Cupido surpassed more than 4 billion streams globally.
+Just five days after its release the album entered the ranking of the ten most listened to newly released albums worldwide on top albums debut Spotify Global chart, conquering the 2nd position.
+Cupido also debuted at number 28 on Promusicae Spanish chart, and three days later climbed at top ten reaching the 5th position.